Frequently asked questions

 Impact on tax and state benefits

-Equity release plans may reduce how much inheritance tax payable (your inheritance tax liability) depending on how the money you release is used.
+Equity release plans may reduce how much inheritance tax will be payable (your inheritance tax liability) depending on how the money you release is used.

 There may be more appropriate ways of reducing your liability and as HUB Financial Solutions is not a tax specialist they cannot advise you on inheritance tax planning.